byutrg/baseterm/README.md

 A Symfony project created on September 16, 2015, 3:57 pm.

 BaseTerm is an open-source and free to use terminology management system built with the primary goal of natively supporting the most popular TBX dialect for exchange, TBX-Basic.
-Note that BaseTerm is still under development and bugs are likely to be encountered (please report them when you do find them!
+Note that BaseTerm is still under development and bugs are likely to be encountered (Please report them when you do find them!
 Thanks!).

 **BaseTerm relies on an API to handle termbase storage.**

-You can choose between two version of the API:
+You can choose between two versions of the API:

 + The Python-based CRITI API:  https://github.com/LexTerm/CRITI/tree/master/server
-    + This API is more stable and reliable, but may be more difficult to install.
+    + This API is more stable and reliable, but may be more difficult to install in a Windows environment.
+    + The CRITI API is no longer being actively developed.

 + A PHP Symfony-based BaseTerm API: https://github.com/byutrg/baseterm-api
-    + This API is still being developed and may exhibit unexpected behavior, but it may be easier to install.
+    + This API is still being developed and may exhibit unexpected behavior, but it may be easier to install in all OS environments.

 ## Installation